yankeeprof/k3/README.md

 ~
 "jenkins-service.yaml" 12L, 178C
 ```
-## See the k3s terroform branch of this repository to deploy this same Jenkins service on a Rancher k3s kubernetes node using terraform.
+## See the k3s terraform branch of this repository to deploy this same Jenkins service on a Rancher k3s kubernetes node using terraform.